Reaksoft/docs-2.4.4/sources/deployment/upgrading.md

 Upgrading a Gluu Server is NOT a simple `apt-get upgrade`.
 The admin needs to explicitly install the version of the Gluu Server.
 It generally involves the following steps:

 !!!
-Warning: As a precautionary measure, Please make sure to back up the Gluu container or LDAP Ldif before proceeding to upgrading.
+Warning As a precautionary measure, Please make sure to back up the Gluu container or LDAP Ldif before proceeding to upgrading.

 * Install new version
 * Export the data from your current version